-One of the oldest nations in Europe, with origins in 8th century and the counties established to contain the advance of Muslim armies in the Iberian peninsula, my homeland has always been a crossroad of cultures and civilizations: even before the Romans made Tarraco the capital of Hispania Tarraconensis at 27 aC, Greeks, Phoenicians and Carthaginians founded colonies along our coast, and established trading routes with its metropolis, sparking economical and cultural advancement in the region.
+One of the oldest nations in Europe, with origins in the 8th century and the counties established to contain the advance of Muslim armies in the Iberian peninsula, my homeland has always been a crossroad of cultures and civilizations.
+Even before the Romans made Tarraco the capital of Hispania Tarraconensis at 27 aC, Greeks, Phoenicians and Carthaginians had already founded colonies along our coast, and established trading routes with their metropolis, sparking economical and cultural bustle in the region.

-We got the first and oldest Government and Parliament of Europe, with effective popular participation since the fall of the Roman Empire, even before Britain; with the Crown of Aragon, our territories spread across the Mediterranean, through commerce thanks to the Consolats de Mar, and through blood by our almogàver troops, which spread fear of Catalans across Europe and Asia Minor during the XIV century.
+We have the first and oldest Government and Parliament of Europe with effective popular participation since the fall of the Roman Empire, even before Britain’s; with the Crown of Aragon, our territories spread across the Mediterranean: through commerce thanks to the Consolats de Mar, and through blood by our almogàver troops, which spread fear of Catalans across Europe and Asia Minor during the XIV century.

 Desperta ferro!
 Avant!
 Depressa com lo llamp!